 If you want to take this line, be aware I believe it has on peak + off peak.

 Getting Around in Nara

-Nara isn’t a very big place and it’s super accessible just by walking!
+Nara isn’t a very big place if you’re wanting to see mostly the tourist sites so it’s super accessible just by walking!

 If you’ve been dropped at the JR Nara Station, or you’re wanting to go to some sites a bit further out then you might feel like taking a bus.